petgraph/petgraph/README.rst

   - ``GraphMap`` can now have directed edges. ``GraphMap::new`` is now generic in the edge type. ``DiGraphMap`` and ``UnGraphMap`` are new type aliases.
   - Add type aliases ``DiGraph, UnGraph, StableDiGraph, StableUnGraph``
-  - ``GraphMap`` is based on the ordermap crate.
+  - ``GraphMap`` is based on the indexmap crate.
 Deterministic iteration order, faster iteration, no side tables needed to convert to ``Graph``.
   - Improved docs for a lot of types and functions.
   - Add graph visitor ``DfsPostOrder``